SPSCommerce/sps-api-standards/standards/request-response.md

 - HTTP `GET` Method **MUST NOT** accept a request body.
 - HTTP `GET` Method **MUST** return a response body.
-    - The response body **SHOULD NO**T produce a complex response that requires unreasonable hierarchy traversal.
+    - The response body **SHOULD NOT** produce a complex response that requires unreasonable hierarchy traversal.
 Beyond three levels of an object reference becomes unwieldy and **SHOULD** be avoided for API designs in favor of additional resources.
 - HTTP `GET` Method **MUST NOT** modify the state of the API resources as it is for retrieval purposes only.
 - HTTP `GET` Method **MUST** be idempotent.
 - HTTP `GET` Method **MUST** return a `404` status code when a resource is not present by a specified identifier unless there is intent to expose a soft-delete status.